dest1n1s/anime-character-guessr-next/README.md

 ## Development

 This project uses [Bun](https://bun.sh/) for faster performance and improved developer experience.
+Also, it relies on the following services:

+- **Redis**: For caching API data from Bangumi
+- **MongoDB**: For storing additional data

+You can run these services locally using Docker Compose.

 ### Prerequisites

 - Install Bun: `curl -fsSL https://bun.sh/install | bash`
+- Install Docker & Docker Compose.
+You may refer to the [official documentation](https://docs.docker.com/get-docker/) for help.
+- Or, you can directly install [Redis](https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/) and [MongoDB](https://www.mongodb.com/docs/manual/installation/) on your machine.

 ### Setup